Set Up Your Perfect Morning Routine (+Morning Routine Ideas)

 Tony Robbins practices a yoga exercise called “Kapalabhati Pranayama” that hones breath control.
 He Sits upright, breathes in deeply through his nostrils, and then exhales through his mouth in a short burst.
 He performs three sets of 30 breaths every morning.

-After that, Robbins takes a few moments to express his gratitude about three specific things in his life.
+After that, Robbins takes a few moments to express his gratitude for three specific things in his life.
 He notes that it’s difficult to be anxious, angry, or resentful when you feel grateful for something.

 After expressing his gratitude, he asks God for strength to get through the day and fulfill his responsibilities.
 He also prays for everyone he knows, from his family to his clients.